NBTviewer/NBTviewer/README.md

-This simple skyblock mod allows you to view the NBT tag of an item.
+This QOL Skyblock mod allows you to:
+/n > Have Event Notifications sent directly to you!
-This allows you to verify whether or not the item has been duped.
+/n > View NBT Tags.
+This allows you to avoid buying duped items.
-To use this mod, download it and move it to your mods folder inside of your .minecraft folder.
-Then, launch the game.
+/n Instructions on how to use:
+/n Download the SkyMods.jar file
+/n Move the .jar file into your mods folder in your .minecraft folder /n Launch!